World traveler Clown Tom Bolton

-This is the local castle in Uster, Switzerland a small town around 35 kilometers from Zürich.
+This is the local castle and nearby brewery in Uster, Switzerland a small town around 35 kilometers from Zürich.
 I had an Aunt and Uncle and 4 cousins living there in 1976.
 A family tradition was that with 14 you got to spend a summer visiting my paternal grandparents.
 My oldest sister and brother got to see them in Mexico.
 Then they moved to LA where my next older sister visited.
 When it was my turn, we took a family trip out west.

 As compensation I got to go to Switzerland for a month.
 And I went in April during the school year, I believe because they were planning to move back to the States at the beginning of the summer.
 I took my schoolbooks with me but never opened them.
 I was too busy site seeing and getting drunk.
 Unlike the States, alcohol was readily available to teenagers there.
 One could buy beer at 16 and if controlled in a store, you could tell them it was for your parents and often, as not they would believe you.
 And as my cousin and I both had the hobby of collecting beer cans back then, we were kept pretty busy adding to our collections.
 When I returned to school, it seemed that nobody had really noticed that I had been gone.